 The discourse around digital color is complex and confusing.
 If you care about color at all and you work in digital, you should probably spend at least a whole day of your life on The Hitchhiker’s Guide to Digital Colour, which gives several messianic fucks about making this difficult stuff clearer.
 Or, if you prefer non-expletive-drenched, vintage HTML, head straight for the work of Charles Poynton, starting with his Color FAQ and Gamma FAQ.
 More sources at the end of this note.

-What follows, is a potted and probably mangled summary, written mostly to make sure that we have wrapped our heads around some of the basics…yes, another of those posts.
+What follows, is a potted and probably mangled summary, written mostly to make sure I’ve wrapped my head around some of the basics…yes, another of those posts.

 Color & light

 Light is a fundamental entity of physics whose properties are scientifically measurable, mathematically describable, and typically linear in their relationships (1+1=2).

 In contrast, human color perception is a subjective and partly psychological phenomenon, evolved to be useful, highly sensitive to the surrounding environment, and subject to all sorts of non-linearities and optical illusion type weirdnesses.